 The home safe is also a good place to keep photocopies of certain documents, like your driver’s license and birth certificate.
 Both of those pieces of ID could be important to show in case you lose the original of either.
 Also, having a photocopy of your child’s birth certificate means that you have his necessary identification for travel and other needs without having to worry about losing the original document.

-Veterans should maintain a copy of their DD Form 214 in their home safe, along with the documents required for a military burial.
-Maintaining these in your home safe will ensure you have access to your proof of military service at a moment’s notice, and ensure your family can arrange for a military burial in the event you pass away.
+Veterans should maintain a copy of their DD Form 214 in their home safe and the documents required for a military burial.
+Maintaining these in your home safe will ensure you have access to your proof of military service at a moment’s notice, and your family can arrange for a military burial if you pass away.

 You should also plan on keeping a copy of your will in both your home safe and your safety deposit box, in addition to keeping a copy at your lawyer’s office.
 This will mean that your family has all the necessary information available to them.